I

 Change Management

-All changes to systems that process sensitive cardholder data must meet the following minimum criteria:
+In accordance with section 6.5 of the PCI DSS standard, all changes to systems that process or transmit sensitive cardholder data must meet the following minimum criteria:

 1. Written request for change (including the impact of the change and a backout plan where appropriate)